Kagami/mpv.js/README.md

 ## Build

-In order to build `mpvjs.node` by yourself you need to setup build environment.
+To build `mpvjs.node` by yourself you need to setup build environment.

 ### Step 1: setup node-gyp